 The Detroit Journalism Engagement Fund seeks to build on this activity by strengthening local coverage with a mix of different projects and approaches designed to help journalists engage community residents in the reporting process.
 The fund will also help support the digital transformation of local news organizations by supporting journalism innovation and new digital tools.

-The grantmaking activities of this Fund will not be launched until later in 2017, after a local scan of opportunities is completed.
-If you would like to be added to the email distribution list to receive notification when guidelines are posted, please provide your information here:
+If you would like to be added to the email distribution list to receive notification when workshops are scheduled, please provide your information here:

 If you have any questions, please feel free to contact: